awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 ### Adding a DB Instance to a Multi\-Master Cluster<a name="aurora-multi-master-add-instance"></a>

  You need more than one DB instance to see the benefits of a multi\-master cluster\.
 You can create another DB instance afterward using the procedures from [Adding Aurora Replicas to a DB Cluster](aurora-replicas-adding.md)\.
-The difference for multi\-master clusters is that the new DB instance has read\-write capability instead of a read\-only Aurora Replica\.
+The difference for multi\-master clusters is that the new DB instance has read/write capability instead of a read\-only Aurora Replica\.
 Use the same AWS instance class for all DB instances within the multi\-master cluster\.

 ## Managing Aurora Multi\-Master Clusters<a name="aurora-multi-master-managing"></a>